Top 5 Venture Capital Firms for Business Intelligence Startups

 Image of Joule Ventures- Top VCs in Business Intelligence

-Joule Ventures acts as a first-check partner for Israeli founders bringing enterprise-grade software to U.S. markets.
-The firm invests in sectors like Big Data, Business Intelligence, and Cyber Security.
+Founded in 2010, Joule Ventures operates as a first-check partner for Israeli founders who are bringing enterprise-grade solutions to U.S. markets.
+The firm invests across multiple stages, from seed to late-stage, with a focus on deep-tech sectors like Big Data, Cloud Infrastructure, and Cyber Security.

 • Industries of focus: Big Data, Business Intelligence, Cloud Infrastructure, Cyber Security, Software

-• Geographical presence: Based in New York, with a focus on Israeli founders
+• Geographical presence: Headquartered in New York, with a focus on Israeli founders entering the U.S. market

 • Founded: 2010

-• Notable portfolio companies: Coralogix, Cellwize, BehavioSec, Appsee, WeWork
+• Notable portfolio companies: Coralogix, Cellwize, BehavioSec, Appsee

 You can refer to their website here.